sshilpika/primenumbers-android-scala/README.md

 # Learning Objectives

-- Show how CPU-intensive computation can be off-loaded to the cloud
+- Show how CPU-intensive computation can be off-loaded from a mobile app to the cloud, by comparison to a mobile device, an unlimited resource for computation and storage.

 See also the [corresponding web service](https://github.com/webservices-cs-luc-edu/primenumbers-spray-scala).